Hong Kong national rugby league team

 The Hong Kong national rugby league team represents Hong Kong in the sport of rugby league.

+Hong Kong is ranked 48th in the world, as of July 2025.

 History

 The Hong Kong Rugby League (HKRL) was formed in December 2014, with the first official rugby league matches in Hong Kong being played in 2015 and the inaugural Hong Kong Super League being contested in 2017.

 Hong Kong made its Test debut in November 2017, losing to Japan in Kowloon.
 Hong Kong plays Japan for a trophy called the East Asia Cup.

+Ben Ryan scored the first try for Hong Kong during their debut international against Japan.

 Hong Kong was included in the RLIF world rankings for the first time in December 2017.
-Hong Kong is currently ranked 45th in the world.

-Ben Ryan scored the first try for Hong Kong during their debut international against Japan.
-He also told fellow international Rugby League player Latrel Mitchell about it in Port Macquarie.
+The COVID-19 pandemic distrupted the conduct of rugby league in Hong Kong.
+The national team returned for the 2024 East Asia Cup after six years of hiatus.